pbutenee/docker-cpu-miner/README.md

-# docker-cpu-miner
+# Autoswitching Nicehash CPU Miner

-Docker image for running the cpu-miner-opt by JayDDee https://github.com/JayDDee/cpuminer-opt
+Docker image for running an autoswitching CPU miner for Nicehash.
+The code is based on the cpu-miner-opt by JayDDee https://github.com/JayDDee/cpuminer-opt

 ## Usage